 - Preheat the oven to 350℉.
-Line a 9-inch baking pan with aluminum foil (or parchment paper), leaving the foil to hang over the sides of the pan.
+Line a 9-inch baking pan with parchment paper, leaving the edges to hang over the sides of the pan.

 - Stir together the gingersnap crumbs and melted butter.
-Firmly press in an even layer into the foil-lined baking pan to form a crust.
+Firmly press in an even layer into the parchment paper-lined baking pan to form a crust.
 Bake in the preheated oven for 8 minutes while you prepare the cheesecake batter.

 - In a large bowl using an electric handheld mixer, beat the softened cream cheese and brown sugar on high speed for 2 minutes until smooth and fluffy.

-- In another bowl, whisk together the eggs, pumpkin purée, cinnamon, ginger, nutmeg, vanilla, flour, sour cream, and salt until fully incorporated.
-Add this pumpkin mixture to the whipped cream cheese mixture and beat on low speed just until fully incorporated.
+- Add the eggs, pumpkin purée, cinnamon, ginger, nutmeg, vanilla, flour, sour cream, and salt and beat on low speed just until fully incorporated.

 - Pour the batter into the pan over the pre-baked crust (it's fine if the crust is still warm) and smooth out the top.
-Bake in the preheated oven for 60-70 minutes or until the filling is mostly set but still a little jiggly in the center.
-Let cool on a wire rack to room temperature before covering with plastic wrap and refrigerating until fully chilled, at least 4 hours or overnight is best.
+Bake in the preheated oven for 40-45 minutes or until the filling is mostly set but still a little jiggly in the center.
+Let cool in the pan on a wire rack to room temperature before covering with plastic wrap and refrigerating until fully chilled, at least 4 hours or overnight is best.

-- To Serve: Lift out of the pan using the overhanging foil as handles.
-Remove the foil and transfer to a cutting board before slicing with a sharp knife, wiping the knife between each cut for clean edges.
+- To Serve: Lift out of the pan using the overhanging parchment paper as handles.
+Transfer to a cutting board before slicing with a sharp knife, run the knife under hot water or wipe off between each cut for clean edges.
 Serve with whipped cream, if desired.
 Enjoy!